Student finance

 I want to use a day nursery close to my home – can I still apply for childcare funding?

-Yes, you can still apply and if eligible, you will receive the same rate that we pay Bridgend College Day Nursery.
+Yes, you can still apply and if eligible, you will receive the day rate of £60 to fund one child.

 I had free school meals in school, can I get them in College?